twbs/bootstrap/site/content/docs/4.3/components/card.md

 ### Card columns (Masonry layout)

-In `v4` we used a CSS-only technique to mimic the behaviour of [Masonry](https://masonry.desandro.com/)-like columns, but this technique came with lots of unpleasant [side effects](https://github.com/twbs/bootstrap/pull/28922).
+In `v4` we used a CSS-only technique to mimic the behavior of [Masonry](https://masonry.desandro.com/)-like columns, but this technique came with lots of unpleasant [side effects](https://github.com/twbs/bootstrap/pull/28922).
 If you want to have this type of layout in `v5`, you can just make use of Masonry plugin. **Masonry is not included in Bootstrap**, but we've made a [demo example]({{< docsref "/examples/masonry" >}}) to help you get started.